MelvinTechWorld/adventureworks-sales-intelligence/README.md

 # 📊 AdventureWorks Sales Intelligence Dashboard

+An end-to-end sales analytics project transforming raw transactional data into business-ready insights and an executive dashboard.

+This project simulates a real-world sales intelligence workflow — from data cleaning and advanced analytics in Python to executive visualization and deployment.

+---

+## 🚀 Live Application

+👉 View the Interactive Dashboard: [https://adventureworks-sales-intelligence-u6zygyd5hrblzpsvcxutnf.streamlit.app/]

+---

 ## 🔎 Project Overview

-This project analyzes AdventureWorks sales data to uncover revenue trends, profitability drivers, customer behavior patterns, and regional performance insights.
+The objective of this project was to analyze AdventureWorks sales data to uncover:

-Using Python (Pandas, Scikit-learn, Matplotlib) for data analysis and Tableau Public for executive visualization, the goal was to simulate a real-world end-to-end sales intelligence workflow.
+- Revenue trends
+- Profitability drivers
+- Regional performance differences
+- Customer behavior patterns
+- Product-level revenue concentration

+The focus was not only on analysis, but on translating data into actionable business insight.

 ---

 ## 🎯 Business Objectives

-- Identify overall revenue and profit performance
+- Measure overall revenue and profit performance
 - Analyze profitability across regions
 - Track monthly sales trends (2005–2008)
 - Identify top-performing products
 - Segment customers using RFM analysis
 - Apply KMeans clustering for behavioral grouping
-- Build a simple monthly sales forecasting model
+- Build a basic monthly sales forecasting model

 ---

-## 📊 Executive Dashboard Insights
+## 📊 Executive Dashboard Results

 ### 🔑 Key KPIs